pdrivom/node-red-node-typescript-template/README.md

 ## Getting Started

-1. Generate a new GitHub repository by clicking the `Use this template` button at the top of the repository homepage, then clone your new repo.
+1. Generate a new GitHub repository by clicking the `Use this template` button at the top of the repository homepage.
 2. This project is designed to work with `yarn`.
 If you don't have `yarn` installed, you can install it with `npm install -g yarn`.
 3. Install dependencies: `yarn install`.